 Since we are reverting back to a till garden next year, we will be turning our soil under.
 I’m considering planting winter wheat.
 It is a great source of feed for our animals, it helps protect the soil during the winter, and it also provides food for my family over the winter too.

-But I also love it because I can till it back into the soil in the spring and it will provide nutrients for it as well.
-So the fall is a good time to plant it once you get your garden cleaned up and ready to roll for the next grow season.
+I also love it because I can till it back into the soil in the spring and it will provide nutrients for it as well.
+The fall is a good time to plant it once you get your garden cleaned up and ready to roll for the next grow season.